edumserrano/roslyn-analyzers/Docs/source/how-to-start.rst

 This is a step by step guide on how to create a C# Roslyn Analyzer project for Visual Studio.

-.. note:: Everything shown here was tested on Visual Studio 2017.

 Requirements
 -------------